brunodrugowick/kindle-calendar-reader/README.md

 4. Option to have a websocket updating the events automatically
 5. ...

-## Development

-Take a look at the `Makefile` if you want to get started.

-## Deployment?

-Ok, you, a second person in this world that also thinks this is a problem to be solved, wants to deploy this solution?
-This is what you need.
+## Want to  use this?

+Why?
+But ok, I can give some directions...

 ### Application Credentials

-While this is not a web app properly deployed to the interwebs, you need to set up your own client within Google (Outlook soon).
+In the current state, this is a client that you configure to access your (Google only) Calendar events.
+So you need to set up your own client within Google (Outlook soon, I promise).

 Basically, you need to set up a project, credentials and enable the Google Calendar API for it.
 Follow [this guide from Google](https://developers.google.com/calendar/api/quickstart/go) to get a `credentials.json` file and put it on the root of the project directory.

 This is what the file looks like if you followed the tutorial: